 \section{Abstract}

-Any three hypergeometric functions whose respective parameters, $a,\ b$ and $c$, differ by integers satisfy a linear relation with coefficients that are rational functions of $a,\ b,\ c$ and the variable $x$.
+Any three hypergeometric series whose respective parameters, $a,\ b$ and $c$, differ by integers satisfy a linear relation with coefficients that are rational functions of $a,\ b,\ c$ and the variable $x$.
 These relations are called three-term relations.
-This paper shows that the coefficients of three-term relations have properties called symmetries under certain changes of variables, and gives explicit formulas of these symmetries.
+This paper shows that the coefficients of three-term relations have properties called symmetries, and gives explicit formulas describing the symmetries.